 Publish & Print.
 TPZL wants to help you publish & print your zine(s), especially if you are a BIPOC who is poor, a sex worker, disabled, autistic, queer, trans and non-binary.
 Of course assistance is dependent on funding.
 Currently the library prints and sells (3) artists' zines through the queer indigenous girl zine distro.
 If you'd like more information on how the library can help you publish & print, email email@example.com.

 Zine Drives.
 TPZL plans to run zine drives to donate zines to organizations like those that give books to incarcerated women, trans and non-binary peoples.

 SUPPORT A ZINE LIBRARY BY & FOR BIPOC:

 Donate zines.
 Fill out this form to donate zines to the library.
 Donate time.In the future we will have volunteer opportunities that may include seeking out donations of zines and entering zine information into Librarika.

 Donate money.
 The most effective way to help us build our library is by donating here.

 Pledge.
 Support TPZL monthly by pledging on Patreon; there's (6) tiers to choose from or, pledge as much as you want.

 *A BIG THANK YOU TO THE AUTISTIC PEOPLE OF COLOR FUND MICROGRANT!*

-Se'mana, on behalf of The People's Zine Library, was awarded a microgrant of $250 from the Autistic People of Color Fund, which is a fund for community reparations for autistic people of color's interdependence, survival and empowerment, made possible through the American Association of People with Disabilities Hearne Leadership Award and portion of sales from the book All the Weight of Our Dreams.
+Se'mana, on behalf of The People's Zine Library, was awarded in 2018 a microgrant of $250 from the Autistic People of Color Fund, which is a fund for community reparations for autistic people of color's interdependence, survival and empowerment, made possible through the American Association of People with Disabilities Hearne Leadership Award and portion of sales from the book All the Weight of Our Dreams.